Bank of Nova Scotia at Barclays Global Financial Services Confer

 John Aiken - Barclays Bank PLC, Research Division - Director & Senior Analyst

 Okay.
-Ladies and gentlemen.
-We'll start off with our next session, who is apparently not [Tomsolin].
-Very happy to have Raj Viswanathan, Chief Financial Officer of Scotiabank.
-And Raj, your first time down at the Barclays Conference.
-So thank you very much for coming.
+Ladies and gentlemen, we're going to kick off the Canadian content morning for Tuesday.
+Very happy to have Raj Viswanathan, CFO of Scotia.
+Raj, thank you very much for joining us.

-Rajagopal Viswanathan - The Bank of Nova Scotia - Executive VP & CFO
+Rajagopal Viswanathan - The Bank of Nova Scotia - Group Head & CFO

 Questions and Answers:John Aiken - Barclays Bank PLC, Research Division - Director & Senior Analyst